vaishali023/vaishali023/README.md

 - ⚡ Fun fact:
   -  I started my crypto journey a year ago! 🎉
-  - 🌿 **Personal Passion** :  When I’m not coding, you’ll find me exploring nature, creating art, or immersing myself in anything creative.
+  - 🌿 When I’m not coding, you’ll find me exploring nature, creating art, or immersing myself in anything creative.

 > **"The best way to predict the future is to invent it." – Alan Kay**